 If you are concerned about what will happen to your pension income after the death of your spouse or civil partner, you may be able to find assistance from MoneyHelper, a government service providing financial information, including guidance on pensions.

-For further sources of information and support, see our separate page Getting help with bereavement and inheritance tax.
+For further sources of information and support, see our separate page Getting tax help on bereavement, trusts and estates.